angusYuhao/Money-Manager/README.md

 Money Manager is a web application that focuses on financial management, investment recommendation, and user interaction.
 There are three main functionalites to this web application: "Spendings", "Investments" and "Community".

+# Home Page
+The home page consists of three big components, one is the general home page that introduces our website, another one is the user log in page and the third one is the user sign up page.

+### General Home Page
+This page is used to provide users a general feeling of what our website does, on the top header, it shows the name of the website, Login button and Get started button.
+Below that is an image slider that shows some website related photo that can visually introduce user what our website does.
+However, right now, these images are obtained online, it is not the actual images of our websites, this is because we would put those photos on after our website is fully functioning and the website frontend can be furture improved.
+At the bottom, is the footer for the website which has the obtain of Contact Us and About Us as well as copyright information.

+> **Note:** Please see the "Contact Us" and "About Us" section for a more general explanation.

+### Sign Up Page
+Any button with the name "Get Started" will lead you to the sign up page, where this sign up page is used in the future for actual users to sign up.
+There are two level of users, one is regular user and one is financial user.
+The form changes according to the user level.
+The rest are the general required basic information about the user.
+If there is a * in the textfield, this indicates those information are required.
+For the password, it has to be at least 8 characters otherwise it will show the error message.
+For confirming the password, it will also show error message if the password does not match.
+After these are done, the user can click "SIGN UP" to sign up, these information will be stored in a database in the future.
+Then this page will direct you to the Log in page.

+### Log In Page
+The "Log in" button on the home page will lead you to the log in page where user inputs their username and password.
+Currently, there are two options of credentials: 1. username and password are both "user", 2. username and password are both "admin".
+If the credentials are wrong, the user will not be able to log in to the website.
+If the credentials are correct, the user will be able to redirected to the Spendings page.
+In the future, these credentials will be verified in the backend.

+> **Note:** Please see the "Spendings" section for a more general explanation.

 # Spendings

 ### Pie Chart